AyOK-Code/oscn/README.md

 # README

 Rails API only backend for scraping and creating a Postgres database of OSCN data.
+Leverages the [oscn_scraper gem](https://github.com/AyOK-Code/oscn_scraper) to scrape data and return as json.

 ## Getting started

-TODO:
+TODO - Create sample .env file, Instructions for booting up

 ### Configurations